groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 ```

 ### GitOps installation with GitHub Actions and Terraform Cloud
+Fork or clone this Git repository, you will then need a Terraform cloud workspace to store the state of

 ## Terraform cloud configuration
 Log in or create your free account on [Terraform Cloud](https://app.terraform.io/)